aboutbits/ansible-docker-deployment/readme.md

 - `docker_deployment_project_name`: The name of the project (no whitespaces allowed)
 - `docker_deployment_release_name`: The name of the release
 - `docker_deployment_release_files`: A list of files that should be copied to the release folder (with local and remote path)
+- `docker_deployment_release_templates`: A list of template files that should be copied to the release folder (with local and remote path)
 - `docker_deployment_shared_files`: A list of files that should be copied to the shared folder if they don't already exist (with local and remote path)

 ## Example Playbook